How do I know if I need counselling/psychotherapy?

 Initially coming to counselling can feel quite strange.
 Suddenly someone is totally interested in you and your life.
 Someone whom you have never met before is getting to know your private life and thoughts.
 It is all about you, how you feel and how you cope.
 This requires trust, respect and openness.

-I will not have the answer to problems but together we work towards finding ways and solutions for you to move to a better place.
+Through therapy and working together we can work towards finding ways and solutions that work for you to move to a better place.
 We all deserve to live life well.